-You need to make sure the heating unit at your rental property is serviced before the winter so that it is in good working order at the start of the heating season.
-You may feel comfortable servicing the boiler yourself or you can hire one of the numerous service companies who will service your boiler or furnace.
-Some municipalities will make you register who will be responsible for servicing the boiler, whether it is you as a landlord or a certain company.
+Before the start of the heating season, it is a great idea to get the heating unit at your rental property serviced so that it is in good working order during the winter season.
+You may feel comfortable servicing the boiler yourself or you can hire an outside company who will service the boiler or furnace for you.
+Some municipalities require you to register who will be responsible for servicing the boiler, whether it is you as a landlord or an outside contractor.

 2. Check Seals on Windows and Doors